 Some factors to be considered while adopting a distributive leadership in the school-

-The goal should be to create leadership capacity to create instructional excellence.
+The goal should be to create a leadership capacity to create instructional excellence.

 Having a long term vision and goals-